Gilt-edged securities: Index-linked gilts

 Index-linked gilts account for around a quarter of UK government debt within the gilt market.
 The UK was one of the first developed economies to issue index-linked bonds on 27 March 1981.
 Initially only tax-exempt pension funds were allowed to hold these bonds.
-By January 2003, the UK Debt Management Office had issued 11 gilts of this type and the issuance increased to around 60 index-linked bonds by mid-2019.
-At the time of 26 August 2025 the DMO Gilts in Issue report individually lists 35 index-linked gilts.
+By January 2003, the UK Debt Management Office had issued 11 gilts of this type and according to an analysis in The Economic History Review, the cumulative issuance had increased to around 60 index-linked bonds by mid-2019.
+As at 26 August 2025 the DMO Gilts in Issue report individually lists 35 index-linked gilts.

 Index-linked gilts pay coupons which are set, at the time of issue, in line with market interest rates, then the principal payment along with the semi-annual coupons are adjusted in line with movements in the General Index of Retail Prices (RPI) over time.
+The price of an index-linked gilt reflects expectations of future inflation as well as real interest rates, credit risk and liquidity in the gilt market.

 Ultra-long index-linked bonds, maturing in 2062 and 2068, were issued in October 2011 and June 2013 respectively, (the latter reissued September 2013), and a 2065 maturity was issued in February 2016.
 In November 2021, the DMO issued a 50-year index-linked gilt with a maturity date of 2073.